reinfer/cli/README.md

 ## Getting Started

-Check the installation and see a full listing of the available commands by running `re`.
+Check the installation and see a full listing of the available commands by running `re` with no arguments.

 ### Authentication